zaneGittins/bifract/docs/getting-started/kubernetes.md

 2. Check that the new version's container image is available
 3. Back up all manifests to `.backups/<timestamp>/`
 4. Re-render manifests with the new version

-5. Print `kubectl apply -k` instructions
+Apply the changes with `kubectl apply -k`.
 PVCs are not modified.
 Existing data is preserved across upgrades.

-If the binary is already the same version as the deployed manifests, the command exits with "Already up to date".

 ## Reconfiguring